Design & Technology Education MDTechEd

 Special Glasgow feature

-This is a Masters degree with undergraduate entry which will develop knowledge, skills and research within technology education in secondary schools.
-It will take five years to complete the Masters aspect of the programme; however students will be qualified to teach in schools at the end of year 4, where they could elect to teach on a supply basis while completing their Masters degree.
+This is an integrated Masters degree with undergraduate entry which will develop knowledge, skills and research within technology education in secondary schools.
+It will take five years to complete the Masters aspect of the programme; however students will be qualified to teach in schools at the end of year 4.
 This in turn will help to inform the 5th year of study and research within technology education.
-Studies throughout the programme will blend theoretical and research approaches with classroom practice.
+Studies throughout the programme will integrate theoretical and research approaches with classroom practice.

 Entry requirements